libormarko/A_Tribute_Page/README.md

-# The Tribute Page about Zuzana Caputova
+# A Tribute Page about Zuzana Caputova
 This is my first web development project.
 I built this web page with front-end web development technologies.
 This project demonstrates the principles of responsive web design.

 ## Technologies used